wkdtjsgur100/wkdtjsgur100.github.io/_posts/2020-06-04-selenium-change-ip-en.md

 ## Forward IP address with RemoteWebDriver

-With RemoteWebDriver, You can use WebDriver remotely the same way you would use it locally.
+With RemoteWebDriver, You can use WebDriver both remotely and locally in a similar fashion.
 The primary difference is that a remote WebDriver needs to be configured so that it can run your tests on a separate machine.

 ``` python
 from selenium.webdriver.common.desired_capabilities import DesiredCapabilities